Cancer supplements, herbs, vitamins,

 Try to get a deep sleep

-Of course, reduce or eliminate smoking and excessive drinking.
+Of course, reduce or eliminate smoking and excessive alcohol drinking.
+Try to

 Minimize exposure to toxins.